jasonwbaxter/SharePointGovernance/Readme.md

 ### Quarterly Checklist

-* SharePoint Support Planning -ensure that the Help Desk is eady and has the appropriate resources they need
+* SharePoint Support Planning -ensure that the Help Desk is ready and has the appropriate resources they need
 * Set User Expectations for Support
 * Review  legal retention and compliance regulations